lukasdb3/DAGDialogueSystem-API/README.md

 I got tired of coding dialogue in ForestryCallouts2 for one callout for hours, then looking back at it a week later trying to fix typos with not screwing anything else up.

 ## Current Status?
 Not usable yet.
 Still a WIP but I am getting close to getting it done!
+I also still need to write a wiki on using it.